Stormwater pond ice safety

 Safety on ice is your responsibility

+Many factors affect Ice strength including air temperature, road runoff, springs that feed into the water, sun, wind, snow and overall thickness of ice.
 Remind your family to play safe and stay off the ice when signs are posted!
 Take proper care and be smart around ice-covered bodies of water.

 Call 9-1-1 if someone falls through the ice

-For ice safety information
+Additional ice safety information

 The Lifesaving Society Alberta and Northwest Territories